carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 - https://medicine.yale.edu/news-article/david-van-dijk-the-role-of-machine-learning-in-biomedical-discovery/
 - https://www.nature.com/articles/s41598-020-75715-0 // Unsupervised and supervised learning with neural network for human transcriptome analysis and cancer diagnosis
 - Polanski, J. Unsupervised Learning in Drug Design from Self-Organization to Deep Chemistry.
 Int.
 J. Mol.
 Sci.
 2022, 23, 2797. https://doi.org/10.3390/ijms23052797

-# Keypoints
-- "There are three main types of AI: Simulations, Symbolic AI, Machine Learning"
-- "Computers are very unlikely to ever replace human cognizance and intellect."
-- "Simulation AI uses equations to run a model forwards from a given state."
-- "Symbolic AI was used to beat the grand chess master in the 90s and works by calculating many eventualities in order to find the best solution."
-- "The most recent type and one that has made extensive progress in recent years is Machine Learning."

-In the next episodes, we will consider what tasks AI can do and its role in scientific research.

-The ethical implications of AI are bias, privacy, and accountability and require continuous monitoring and correction addressed specifically to the applied context.
-See [Episode 05](link to ep05) for Limitations and potential biases of Machine Learning models, as well as their ethical implications.